bennypowers/bennypowers.dev/posts/2023-07-30-another-way-react-breaks-html.md

 </template>

-If this was HTML, it would Just Work™: we should see our content projected into the slots specified with the `slot` attribute.
+If this was HTML, it would Just Work™: we should see our components' content projected into the slots specified with the `slot` attribute, two in the head, two in the body, and two in the first.
 But this is not HTML, iTs jUSt jAVasCriPt, *bruh*, so it should cOmPOse beTteR, right?

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);border-radius:2px;"